 Developing the questions

-Following a review of the previous IDEA database on political finance, an expert group provided advice on the development of a new set of questions and gave guidance on the project's direction.
+Following a review of the previous International IDEA database on political finance, an expert group provided advice on the development of a new set of questions and gave guidance on the project's direction.
 It was decided to extend the approach to include candidate finance regulations, since political actors can often get around political party finance regulations by channelling funds through their candidates.
 Other issues such as the abuse of state resources, gender and vote buying were also added.

-The previous IDEA database excluded "not free" countries according to the Freedom in the World Index.
+The previous International IDEA database excluded "not free" countries according to the Freedom in the World Index.
 However, research has showed that political finance regulations are sometimes as common in these countries as in others, and we wanted to provide the opportunity to compare regulations in different types of countries.
 This is not to suggest that the same regulation will necessarily have the same intention or impact in all countries.
-The definition of a "country" was determined to include only United Nations member states, and we decided to only exclude countries that fell into one or more of the below categories;
+The definition of a "country" was determined to include only United Nations Member States, and we decided to only exclude countries that fell into one or more of the below categories;

 - Political parties are de jure not allowed to exist (legally banned)